simoncblyth/opticks/notes/issues/mat_sur_bnd_optical_direct_without_GGeo_X4.rst

     280

-WIP : Now how to use the rayleigh physics table to avoid discrepant Water ?
+DONE : Now how to use the rayleigh physics table to avoid discrepant Water ?
 ------------------------------------------------------------------------------

 Trying to use a prop_override map to do this::